tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 [weak_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/weak_ptr.htm),
 and [intrusive_ptr](http://www.boost.org/doc/libs/1_57_0/libs/smart_ptr/intrusive_ptr.html).
 We will focus mainly on scoped and shared pointers here.
-To use them you must include the boost library in your code, and prepend `boost::` in front of your pointer declaration.
+To use them you must include the boost library in your code, and prepend `boost::` in front of your pointer declaration, as shown above.
-Specific examples will be shown with each pointer later.
 Being part of C++ 11, when compiling your code you must include the C++ 11 flag.
 If using UCR’s servers, you must enter the following command to enable the C++ 11 settings for the compiler:
 `source	     /opt/rh/devtoolset-2/enable`
-You only need to enter this once and it will work for the remainder of your time logged into the server.
+You only need to enter this once and it will work for the remainder of your login session.
-After this (or if using another system that supports compiling with C++ 11), when compiling use the following format:
+After this (or if using another system that supports compiling with C++ 11), compile using the following format:
 `g++ -std=c++11 yourfile.cpp`

 ##Should I Use Smart Pointers?
-As a rule of thumb, smart pointers should be used when there is ownership involved with the object you're using them with.
+As a rule of thumb, smart pointers should be used when there is ownership involved.
 To give an idea of ownership, say you have a program that has many functions.
 You declare your pointer in one of them, but two functions use a pointer to that same memory location.
 Gasp!
 Which function actually owns it and is responsible for it?